 It did.
-Children who got supplements grew 1 to 2 centimetres taller than those in a control group.
-But the benefits didn't stop there.
+Children who got supplements grew one to two centimeters taller than those in a control group.
+But the benefits did not stop there.
 The children who received added nutrition went on to score higher on reading and knowledge tests as adolescents, and when researchers returned in the early 2000s, women who had received the supplements in the first three years of life completed more years of schooling and men had higher incomes.

-“Had there not been these follow-ups, this study probably would have been largely forgotten,” says Reynaldo Martorell, a specialist in maternal and child nutrition at Emory University in Atlanta, Georgia, who led the follow-up studies.
-Instead, he says, the findings made financial institutions such as the World Bank think of early nutritional interventions as long-term investments in human health.
+“Had there not been these follow-ups, this study probably would have been largely forgotten,” says Reynaldo Martorell, a specialist in maternal and child nutrition at Emory University, who led the follow-up studies.
+Instead, he notes, the findings made financial institutions such as the World Bank think of early nutritional interventions as long-term investments in human health.

 Since the Guatemalan research, studies around the world—in Brazil, Peru, Jamaica, the Philippines, Kenya and Zimbabwe—have all associated poor or stunted growth in young children with lower cognitive test scores and worse school achievement.

 A picture slowly emerged that being too short early in life is a sign of adverse conditions—such as poor diet and regular bouts of diarrheal disease—and a predictor for intellectual deficits and mortality.
 But not all stunted growth, which affects an estimated 160 million children worldwide, is connected with these bad outcomes.
 Now researchers are trying to untangle the links between growth and neurological development.
 Is bad nutrition alone the culprit?
 What about emotional neglect, infectious disease or other challenges?